Pathways for young people aged 14 – 16

 Elective Home Educated students (EHE)

-We accept applications from established home educated students who are on a local authority EHE register and are old enough to be in the school year 10 or 11.
+We have a small number of places for established home educated students who are on the Barnsley local authority EHE register and are old enough to be in the school years 10 or 11.

 Skills Academy